 How Predictive Procurement Solves Challenges in the Food and Beverage Industry

 Food and beverage producers have undergone sweeping changes over the past several decades.
 Technology innovations have been massive, changing how food is grown, processed, and purchased.
-There have also been widespread and dramatic changes in how companies work with suppliers, causing supplier relationship management to take a front seat.
+There have also been widespread and dramatic changes in how companies work with suppliers, bringing supplier relationship management into sharper focus.

 With globalization, raw materials may come from across the globe.
 The final product may also end up on a container ship bound for another continent.

 These disruptions have exposed the fragility of global supply chains.
-Unique obstacles have caused many companies to re-evaluate their sourcing strategies.
-A shift toward regionalized supply chains and diverse suppliers may be the key to resilience.
+In response, many companies are re-evaluating their sourcing strategies.
+A shift toward regionalized supply networks, supplier diversification, and more disciplined procurement execution is becoming essential for resilience.

-Looking forward to 2023, what are some of the challenges procurement will face in the food and beverage industry?
-And how can predictive procurement bring solutions to the industry’s biggest obstacles?
+Looking ahead, what are some of the challenges procurement will face in the food and beverage industry?
+And how can predictive procurement help address the industry’s most persistent obstacles?

 The Rippling Impact of Inflation on Food and Beverage